 Again, the information contained in these pages is primarily directed to persons who tested with the Anchorage (Alaska) VEC.
 If you tested with a different VEC, you should contact them for assistance in determining when your data was filed with the FCC and when you might expect to see the information in the ULS database.

 As soon as your new license showing your name, address, and call sign appear in the FCC’s database, as evidenced by the search you just completed from the preceding paragraphs, you may begin operating.
-You do not have to wait for the physical license document to arrive in the mail!
-Just grab your microphone, keyboard, or telegraph key and go for it!
+Download a copy of your license, grab your microphone, keyboard, or telegraph key and go for it!

 If you have just upgraded your license by passing additional elements, and if the elements you have completed will result in your having additional operating privileges, you may begin using them immediately!
 You do not have to wait until we have sent the upgrade data to the FCC.
 Your new operating privileges will be shown on the CSCE form you received at the exam session.

-You will notice on your CSCE (Certificate of Successful Completion of Examination) form that one of the options under “Operating Privilege” has been circled.
+You will notice on your CSCE (Certificate of Successful Completion of Examination) form that one of the options under “Operating Privilege” is indicaterd.
 Also, at the bottom of the CSCE form, is a brief explanation of how to identify your station.
 You should use this special identification procedure until your license has been modified, and the FCC database shows your new privileges.

 Caution: The CSCE is NOT a license to operate a radio station.
 The operating privileges noted on the CSCE may only be used in conjunction with a valid amateur radio license previously issued by the FCC.
 If you are a new operator and have not previously held a license, or are a person who has applied for a new license via the relicensing program, you must wait until your new call sign, name, and address appear in the FCC’s ULS database before beginning on the air operations.